Best kombucha in the UK reviewed

 Remedy kombucha

-Like Lo Bros, it also includes the natural sweeteners erythritol and stevia which may bother some people.
+It includes the natural sweeteners erythritol and stevia which may bother some people.
+On the plus side, it only has 3 calories per 100ml.

 It is made with green and black teas.